blaze-b/react-training/README.md

-# react-training
+# React-Project-Training

-Project to learn to code in react
+- Creating project to learn and code in react